codeforsanjose/e-immigrate/README.md

 **Installing MongoDB**

 In order to install mongoDB on you device, go to [mongoDB manual](https://docs.mongodb.com/manual/administration/install-community/) and follow the instructions.

+**Running MongoDB**
+Need to run the mongodb service for server to be listening: `brew services start mongodb-community`

 **Connecting to MongoDB**